MattHalloran/StartupFromScratch/docs/startingPrompt.md

 - ❌ = Not yet implemented

 ### Project Structure & Tooling
-- ✅ The project is a monorepo with packages for the server, redis-db, prisma-db, jobs, shared, and ui
+- ✅ The project is a monorepo with packages for the server, redis, prisma, jobs, shared, and ui
 - ✅ The project is git-initialized and named "StartupFromScratch"
-- ✅ Use a modern package manager (Yarn v4)
+- ✅ Use pnpm workspaces for dependency management
 - ✅ Code is written in TypeScript v5.4.5
+- ✅ Uses Yarn Plug'n'Play (PnP) or pnpm workspaces for dependency management

 ### Infrastructure & Deployment
 - 🚧 Databases use `ankane/pgvector:v0.4.4` and `redis:7.4.0-alpine` (configuration exists but needs testing)